 7) Bottle Service in Your Room is a Great Deal on a Cruise

 The previous cruise alcohol tip is great for a cheap bottle on the last cruise night.
 But what about the rest of the cruise?

 Most cruise lines offer standard 750-ml bottles of liquor that they’ll send to your room.
 They’ll kindly set it all up nicely with glasses and ice for you to use throughout your cruise.
 Sometimes, they’ll even through in some free mixers too!
-The price of these liquor bottles with set-up ranges around $40-$60, depending on cruise line and your liquor preference.
+The price of these liquor bottles with set-up ranges around $40-$60, depending on the cruise line and your liquor preference.

 While $50 for a bottle of liquor is much more than you’d pay for it at your local liquor store, the cost still comes out to being much less expensive than you would pay for several drinks at the bar on a cruise.

 Let’s do the math using a real-life example: